crashoverride777/swifty-rate/README.md

 # Release Notes

-- v2.0
+- v3.0

-Project has been renamed to SwiftyRateAppAlert.

-No more source breaking changes after this update.
-All future changes will be handled with deprecated messages unless the whole API changes.
+Redesigned to behave more like the upcoming SKStoreReviewController